Squidtyper/42Codam/README.md

 ## Content
 **libft:**
-Language C
+<br>Language C
-Rewrite some stdlib string and unistd functions with some extra handy functions to be used later in other projects.
+<br>Rewrite some stdlib string and unistd functions with some extra handy functions to be used later in other projects.

 **printf:**
 Language C